mkiser/WTFJHT/_topics/trump-epa.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/02/15/Day-27/">February 15, 2017</a></small></div>
 <p><strong>Trump aims to sign executive orders cutting into the EPA's climate work shortly after his nominee to lead the agency is confirmed by the Senate</strong>.
-Trump has vowed to roll back Obama-era EPA actions, including major climate change regulations like the Clean Power Plan and a water jurisdiction rule opposed by many conservatives. (<a href="http://thehill.com/policy/energy-environment/319667-report-trump-aiming-to-sign-sweeping-epa-executive-orders" target="_blank">The Hill</a>)</p>
+Trump has vowed to roll back Obama-era EPA actions, including major <a href="/trump-epa/">climate change</a> regulations like the Clean Power Plan and a water jurisdiction rule opposed by many conservatives. (<a href="http://thehill.com/policy/energy-environment/319667-report-trump-aiming-to-sign-sweeping-epa-executive-orders" target="_blank">The Hill</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/02/11/Day-23/">February 11, 2017</a></small></div>
 <p><strong>GOP bill would gut EPA</strong>.
 A House Republican is sponsoring legislation to do away with large portions of the Environmental Protection Agency, including environmental justice and greenhouse gas programs.
 The Wasteful EPA Programs Elimination Act would save $7.5 billion annually and would leave the EPA with a budget of less than $1 billion.
-Major EPA climate change programs would be eliminated under the measure. (<a href="http://thehill.com/policy/energy-environment/318931-gop-bill-would-gut-epa" target="_blank">The Hill</a>)</p>
+Major EPA <a href="/trump-epa/">climate change</a> programs would be eliminated under the measure. (<a href="http://thehill.com/policy/energy-environment/318931-gop-bill-would-gut-epa" target="_blank">The Hill</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/02/08/Day-20/">February 08, 2017</a></small></div>
 <p><strong>Republicans push carbon tax at White House</strong>.
-A carbon tax, long favored by economists as the most straightforward way to address climate change, could gain traction as part of a broad tax overhaul. (<a href="https://www.bloomberg.com/politics/articles/2017-02-08/prominent-republicans-begin-push-to-tax-carbon-cut-regulations" target="_blank">Bloomberg</a>)</p>
+A carbon tax, long favored by economists as the most straightforward way to address <a href="/trump-epa/">climate change</a>, could gain traction as part of a broad tax overhaul. (<a href="https://www.bloomberg.com/politics/articles/2017-02-08/prominent-republicans-begin-push-to-tax-carbon-cut-regulations" target="_blank">Bloomberg</a>)</p>